topxeq/gox/README.md

 ### Basic script with GUI by LCL library

-The script below acts almost the same as the script above, but written with LCL library support, and OPENGL is not required, so it's more compatible in the server-side environment.
+The script below(use Anko engine) acts almost the same as the script above, but written with LCL library support, and OPENGL is not required, so it's more compatible in the server-side environment.

 ```
 lcl = import("lcl")